Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-Your pharmacist is not required to consult your physician before replacing a brand name drug with a generic drug.
-However, he/she must inform you and obtain your consent.
-Trust your pharmacist.
-If he/she is suggesting a generic drug, it is because he/she is sure this is the best treatment choice for you at the best possible price.
+You do!
+Your pharmacist can replace a brand-name drug with a generic drug without having to consult your doctor.
+However, pharmacists must inform you and obtain your consent.
+Put your trust in them: if they suggest it, it’s because they are certain that it’s the best treatment choice for you at the best possible price.

 Your message has been sent.